maikerumine/mobs_badplayer/README.txt

-Bad Player MOD by Maikerumine

-THIS MOD IS CANCELED FROM FURTHER DEVELOPMENT, ALL FURTHER UPDATES WILL BE IN ESMOBS 20151028
+Extreme Survival Mobs MOD by Maikerumine, TenPlus1, And RND

-Adds 32 "players" to your world that all have unique attributes, strengths, and rewards.
+Adds 40 "players" and creatures to your world that all have unique attributes, strengths, and rewards.
 Quite fun!
 Added weapons in hand so you can see your potential reward, as well as random items that might help you fight better.
 There are some easy going NPC that will not attack you unless they are attacked.
-They help iwith fighting monsters.
+They help with fighting monsters.
+Mobs now drop bones like players, you will need to wait to grab your loot!

+Good Luck!

 Borrowed simpleskins for textures and the player model for player object.
 Used a modified version of Mobs Redo code both api and init files, the mobs now wont get stuck and actually chase you now.